ElisaDGB/Getting-and-cleaning-data-assignment/README.md

 ## Steps

 - First.
 Train, test, feature and activity labels files are loaded in R. Feature list is used to rename the variable names of both data frames (train and test).
 - Second.
-Activity labels are loaded and binded to the data frames of test and train.
+Activity labels are used to bindo the data frames of test and train.
 Labels are then replaced by more descriptive names.
 - Third.
 Subjects are now loaded and binded to the test and train data frames.
 - Fourth.
-Merge both data frames together
+Merge both data frames together.
 - Fifth. dplyr package is used to group merged data frame by subject and activity and written to tidyset.txt in the working directory.